NextAudio/NextAudio/docs/api/index.md

 # API Reference
 Welcome to NextAudio API reference.
-To begin, select a namespace, then a class, from the table of contents on the left.
+Select a class / method / property from the tree on the left side to see more.